Johnny Dangerously: Plot

 Eventually, Tommy graduates from law school, unknowingly funded by Johnny's illicit earnings.
 He goes to work for the District Attorney's office, under D.A.
 Burr, who is on Johnny's payroll.
 Burr tries to sidetrack Tommy, who has become a major public figure after hearings look into Moronie's activities.
 Meanwhile, Burr and Vermin conspire to kill Tommy by cutting the brakes on his car.
 Tommy is badly injured, but survives.
 Johnny has Burr killed in revenge, which leaves Tommy as the new District Attorney.
 Vermin discovers that Dangerously is the D.A.'s brother, and Tommy overhears Vermin chortling about it.
 Tommy confronts Johnny, who agrees to turn over the evidence against himself to the Crime Commissioner.
 However, as Johnny enters the Commissioner's office, he finds him dead, and Vermin knocks him out and frames Johnny for the murder.

-Johnny is arrested, but insists he was framed.
-He realizes that his lucky cigarette case is missing, and that whoever actually has it is the guilty party.
+Johnny is arrested, but insists that he was framed.
+His lucky cigarette case is missing, and whoever has it is the guilty party.
 Nonetheless, Johnny is found guilty, sentenced to the electric chair and sent to Death Row.
 But when Vermin congratulates Tommy, he drops Johnny's cigarette case.
-Pocketing the case, Tommy realizes Johnny really is innocent, and that Vermin is the actual perpetrator.
-Johnny arrives on Death Row, where he receives rock star treatment from the starstruck warden.
-Johnny hears word that Tommy is in danger and plots an escape—with the rather strange request to the warden to move up his execution to that very night.
-As he is taken to the chair, Johnny assembles what looks like a tommy gun from parts handed to him by inmates.
-He escapes in a laundry truck driven by Lil Sheridan.
-Johnny, by way of a wild car chase (involving peeling off several layers of shelf paper on the truck), arrives at a movie theatre where Vermin and Dutch are behind the screen, planning to kill Tommy.
-Johnny runs to the front row, sees Vermin's gun barrel, jumps in front of Tommy and shoots through the screen.
-He wounds Vermin, and both learn that Johnny's cigarette case—on Tommy's person at the time—took Vermin's bullet.
+Tommy realizes that Johnny is innocent, and that Vermin is the actual perpetrator.
+Johnny arrives on Death Row and receives rock star treatment from the starstruck warden.
+Johnny learns that Tommy is in danger and plots an escape, requesting that the warden move up his execution to that very night.
+As he is taken to the chair, Johnny assembles what looks like a tommy gun from parts handed to him by inmates and bluffs his way out.
+With Lil Sheridan as his getaway driver, they elude their pursuers in a laundry truck which has been covered in layers of shelf paper, enabling them to change their vehicle's description by peeling it off little by little.
+They arrive at a movie theatre where Vermin and Dutch are behind the screen, planning to kill Tommy.
+Johnny runs to the front row, sees Vermin's gun barrel protruding from a slit cut in the screen, jumps in front of Tommy, and shoots and wounds Vermin.
+Tommy is uninjured, as Vermin's bullet was stopped by Johnny's cigarette case, which Tommy had put in his jacket breast pocket.
 Vermin is arrested as the governor pardons Johnny.

 The story returns to 1935.
 The young shoplifter is starstruck.
-Johnny wraps up his story and sends the boy off with a kitten and the lesson "crime doesn't pay."
-When the boy leaves, Johnny changes into a tuxedo and heads off in a limo with Lil, looking at the camera and admitting: "Well, it paid a little!"
+The pet shop owner wraps up his story and sends the boy off with a kitten and the lesson "crime doesn't pay."
+When the boy leaves, the owner changes into a tuxedo and heads off in a limo with Lil — revealing himself to be Johnny.